StarRocks/starrocks/docs/loading/Loading_data_template.md

 1. you have run the commands in the order presented
 2. you have included the necessary prerequisites.
 For example, if your example refers to database `foo`, then probably you need to preface it with `CREATE DATABASE foo;`, `USE foo;`.

 Verification is so important.
 If the process that you are describing includes several steps, then include a verification step whenever something should have been accomplished; this helps avoid having the reader get to the end and realizing that they had a typo in step 10.
-If this example the **Check progress** step is a verification step, and the `DESCRIBE user_behavior_inferred;` command is another verification step.
+In this example **Check progress** and `DESCRIBE user_behavior_inferred;` steps are for verification.

 #### More information